Forest City Velodrome: 2019 24-Hour Track Attack

 In February 2019, Canadian Hour record-holder and former National Team cyclist Ed Veal rode the Forest City Velodrome for 24 hours to set a new Canadian record for distance covered over the period, and to raise money to support upgrades and renovations of the facility.
 Over $50,000 was raised by the event.
 Members of the Forest City Velodrome contributed to the event as support riders for Veal during the event.

-2023 Closure announcement
+Closures and reopenings

-In June 2023 the Executive announced that due to an inability to come to agreement with the landlord on a lease extension the facility would close effective June 30, 2023.
+In June 2023, the Forest City Velodrome announced that due to an inability to come to an agreement with its landlord on a lease extension, the facility would close effective June 30, 2023.
+On October 30, 2023, after cyclists raised money to save the facility, the Velodrome re-opened.

-2023 Closer Announcement cancelled

-As the closure was the sole decision of the past President, without discussing with the members, the closure was annulled.
-The track is opened for the public as of September 29, 2023.

-2025 Annual General Meeting

-An Annual General Meeting was held on the evening of Aug.
-28, 2025 at the facility and prior to the beginning of the Fall 2025/Winter 2026 season.
-The executive member representing the Board covered a number of topics.
-At the conclusion of the presentation and in light of the circumstances presented in the report a motion was made and seconded to close the Forest City Velodrome Association.
-This was based on a recommendation of the Board.
-After a vote of the members present the executive announced that FCV will cease operation.
-Members received an email today from the executive confirming this closure of the FCV.
+It was again announced on August 29, 2025 that the Forest City Velodrome would permanently close due to a reported lack of viability amid declining membership numbers.
+On October 4, 2025, it was reported that a donation from local developer 401 L Inc. would keep the facility open for another year.